Welcome to the Home Page of CHEM 108: General

 Welcome to Chemistry 108, General Chemistry Laboratory.
 Chemistry is an important science involved in many areas, as chemists seek means to improve the quality of life.
 From the food we eat, to the clothes we wear, to energy, our health and the environment, chemistry plays a central role.
 Scientists studying the mysteries of the human body, the future health of our planet, and the farthest reaches of the universe need an understanding of basic chemical principles.
 It is important to note that our understanding of chemistry has largely been developed through centuries of rigorous laboratory experimentation.

 The goals of this course align with the University Level Competency #1- ″Winthrop graduates think critically and solve problems″ and University Level Competency #4- ″Winthrop graduates communicate effectively.″ Students completing this course successfully will:

-Your group will complete six projects this semester.
-You will not be graded on how close you come to an answer, but how you plan, execute, evaluate, and present experiments designed by your group.
+You will complete six labs this semester.
+You will not be graded on how close you come to an answer, but how you plan, execute, evaluate, and present your experimental data.

 Finally, this page provides valuable information.
 Be sure to review all the information.
 Your success in this lab will depend on your preparation.
 Read the background material associated with each cooperative lab project before coming to lab.
 If you have specific questions, see your lab instructor before coming to lab.
 You will want to spend your lab time completing the assignment, not deciding what to do!